You are in the CarrTracks website Picture Gallery.

 In 1904 the Santa Fe extend the oil fired steam engine territory east from Seligman to Winslow, AZ.
 During the second World War, the railroad primarily kept its oil fired freight steam engines west of Winslow.
 Heavy oil fired passenger steam engines (mostly 4-8-4s) were generally kept west of La Junta.
 The Santa Fe began buying four unit sets of EMD FTs during the war.
 The freight units were assigned to the territory between Barstow and Winslow.
 Most documents say it was because of the shortage of water in that region.
 This was true and you will see many tank cars for hauling water in the Delano pictures.
 It was also easier to modify the existing oil refueling facilities in that region for diesel operations.

-In the good old days (50 years ago) on the Second District (Gallup to Winslow) there were train order offices at Chambers and Holbrook.
+In the good old days (around 1955) on the Second District (Gallup to Winslow) there were train order offices at Chambers and Holbrook.
 Steam engines could take water at Chambers, Adamana, and Holbrook.
 On the Third District there were train order offices at Canyon Diablo, Flagstaff, Bellemont, Williams, and Ash Fork.
 Steam engines could take water at Angell, Flagstaff, Bellemont, Williams, McLellen westbound, Corva eastbound, and Ash Fork.
 On the Kingman District there were train order offices at Nelson, Peach Springs, Hackberry, Kingman, and Yucca.
 Steam engines could take water at Pica, Peach Springs, Hackberry, Kingman, and Yucca.

 As we move to the area west of Winslow you will see some unique operations on the Albuquerque Division.
 One of those is block swapping (described later in this series) and the other is the shift from left hand running to right hand running to take advantage of special track segments.
 There are several areas where the new second track separates from the original line to access easier grades for uphill trains.
 You can still see these segments between Rio Puerco, NM and Suwanee, between Baca and Thoreau, in Kingman Canyon, and Bagdad to Klondike plus Cajon to Summit in California.
 Under the old signal system for double track, trains needed to shift for left hand running east of Winslow to right hand running west of Seligman.